 Explore the city’s local talent

-There’s plenty of places to soak up Hong Kong’s homegrown creativity, from the spontaneous busking performances along the Tsim Sha Tsui waterfront to ’s Lau Bak Livehouse in West Kowloon Cultural District.
-Here you’ll find a diverse every weekend and select weeknights, ranging from jazz and electronica to experimental music.
+There’s plenty of places to soak up Hong Kong’s homegrown creativity, from the spontaneous busking performances along the Tsim Sha Tsui waterfront to Freespace’s Lau Bak Livehouse in West Kowloon Cultural District.
+Here you’ll find a diverse line-up every weekend and select weeknights, ranging from jazz and electronica to experimental music.
 Bring a picnic to enjoy on the lawns, or enjoy craft beer, signature cocktails and delicious meals onsite.

 Hands-On History Workshops